opulo-inc/lumenpnp/doc/content/en/docs/_index.md

 ## What's on this site?

-* How to assemble the hardware in an Index Kit
+* How to assemble the hardware in a LumenPnP Kit
-* How to connect the electrical components in an Index Kit
+* How to connect the electrical components in a LumenPnP Kit
 * How to configure your machine in OpenPnP
 * How to run a job using OpenPnP